TwoGuysFromKabul/xenqtt/trunk/README.txt

 application.

 0.9.6 - PENDING
-	Ticket #4 fixed: removed erroneous -c from the mock broker application specific command line args Ticket #2 fixed: added constructor arg and -i command line arg to mock broker to make the broker accept any credentials Fixed minor issues with argument validation text formatting
+	Ticket #5 fixed: any command line args that are specified without required values will cause an error Ticket #4 fixed: removed erroneous -c from the mock broker application specific command line args Ticket #2 fixed: added constructor arg and -i command line arg to mock broker to make the broker accept any credentials Fixed minor issues with argument validation text formatting